 Penetration testing contracts are a great way to analyse the IT Infrastructure of the organization and protect organization’s data and reputation from bad actors such as Hackers.

 Penetration testing contracts are a buzzword in the IT industry.
 Let’s understand that in detail in this blog post.

 Introduction to Penetration Testing Contract

 Security is the foremost priority for any business today.
 If your business relies on technology, knowing whether your systems can withstand any vulnerabilities and threats is essential.
 Hackers and cybercriminals are using the latest technology to get into your system and steal data.
-A penetration test is a way to evaluate the potential vulnerabilities in a business’s network and to prepare it for a cyberattack.
+Penetration testing services are one way to evaluate the potential vulnerabilities in a business’s network and prepare it for a cyberattack.

 A penetration testing contract is an agreement between the client and the penetration tester, who performs the penetration testing on the desired application or network.
 It is similar to any other contract.
 A penetration testing contract contains various elements that both the pentesting organization and a client are mutually agreed upon.
 An example pentesting contract may contain a consistent date for the commencement of pentesting, scope of work, service level agreement, potential pentesting completion date and so on… It will also include the other terms and conditions as well as pricing details.